AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 # Content Delivery using Content Fragments with GraphQL {#Content Delivery using Content Fragments with GraphQL}

-With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL, to deliver content for use in your applications.
+With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL, to deliver structured content for use in your applications.

-## The Fundamentals {#the-fundamentals}

-As a quick introduction, the following fundamentals are introduced.

-### GraphQL {#graphql}
+## GraphQL - An Overview {#graphql-overview}

 GraphQL is: